Did you know that furniture for back pain sufferers is very different than furniture for people who don’t have back issues?

 - You won’t find it hard to get off the sofa.
 The Dalton is high enough, and it’s not the type of sofa you sink into.
 Although the armrests are not the best for support because they’re fairly short, you can easily push off them to get up.

-- Your body will maintain an anatomically-correct posture thanks to the slightly tilted backrest and plump seat.
+- Your body will maintain an anatomically correct posture thanks to the slightly tilted backrest and plump seat.
 This combination takes the pressure off your spine and opens your hips, aligning them to your spine to reduce lumbar pain.

 Summary: Similar in design to the famous Tess Sofa, the Stone and Beam Sofa is a solid couch that offers bouncy support.
 This couch is stylish and compliments any home office or home design.
-You won’t need any assembly, and you can benefit from a 30-day money-back guarantee, but keep in mind that this sofa is best for tall people.
+You won’t need any assembly, and you can benefit from a 30-day money-back guarantee, but keep in mind that this model is best for tall people.